 Speed Dating: the Baptism by Fire Pt 2

-putting the brakes on Speed Dating (cont’d)
+Putting the brakes on Speed Dating (Cont’d)

 Due to the paucity of men, (eight no-shows, indeed) six women were invited to belly-up to the bar for free Blueberry Martinis, the speed dating drink de rigueur.
-The six women would be blended into the musical- chair game every 6 minutes.
+The six women would be blended into the musical- chair game every six minutes.

 Char and I were the lucky ones.
 We were seated, and two dozen men would sit across from us.
 Frick said we just might meet our soul mate or playmate that night.